openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-lvm/advanced-operations/lvm-resize.md

 /dev/mapper/lvmvg-pvc--966b0749--5dea--442f--a584--013cf5d25201  3.9G   16M  3.9G   1% /datadir
 ```

 Deploy the application using the PVC which supports volume expansion.
 Once the application pod is deployed, we will expand the PVC to 5Gi from 4Gi.
-Just edit the PVC yaml and update the size to 5Gi and apply it:-
+Edit the PVC yaml and update the size to 5Gi and apply it:

 ```
 $ cat pvc.yaml